What should I feed my dog?

 Puppies will need 3-4 small meals each day, reducing as they mature.

-Female dogs that are pregnant or nursing a litter should be a high calorie puppy food in small and frequent meals.
+Female dogs that are pregnant or nursing a litter should be fed a high calorie puppy food in small and frequent meals.
 If she has a litter of more than 4 puppies, she may need constant access to food whilst she is still nursing them.
 Always consult your vet for advice on caring for your pregnant or nursing dog.

 How much should I feed my dog?

-The amount of feed your dog will vary depending on their size, activity levels, breed, age, weight, and the type of food you are feeding them on.
+The amount of feed your dog needs will vary depending on their size, activity levels, breed, age, weight, and the type of food you are feeding them on.

 Almost all prepared dog foods will have serving size recommendations printed on them – for a healthy dog with normal activity levels this should be about right.

 However, you may decide to increase or decrease the amount recommended if your dog is over or underweight, has certain health issues or has higher or lower than average activity levels.
 If you use a PitPat, you can check how many calories your pooch has burned and adjust their portion sizes as needed.
 As always, follow your vet’s advice on this.